 - BlackBull Markets — Tight spreads and compatibility with multiple trading platforms like MT4, MT5, cTrader, TradingView, BlackBull Invest, and BlackBull CopyTrader.

-- FP Markets (FX & CFD DMA) — One of the best DMA broker with tradeable instruments exceeding 10,000 markets.
+- FP Markets (FX & CFD DMA) — One of the best DMA brokers with tradeable instruments exceeding 10,000 markets.

 - Freedom24 (Stocks, ETFs, Options DMA) — Regulated by respected bodies in the Forex industry.